ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert emails/_index.md

   Description of the various kinds of alert emails Butler can send.
 ---

-{{% alert title="Optional" color="primary" %}}
-These settings are optional.
-If alerts are not of interest, the default values in the config file can be left as they are.
-Do note though that Butler expects the configuration properties below to exist in the config file, but will *ignore their values* if the related features are disabled.
-{{% /alert %}}

 ## What's this?

 Butler can send two kinds of alert emails:

 - When a scheduled, running reload task fails.
-- When a scheduled, running reload task is somehow stopped.
+- When a scheduled, running reload task is somehow stopped/aborted.

 Butler has a de-duplication feature that ensure each email address that has qualified for an alert email only gets ONE email per alert.